dannycab/phy321msu/_sources/admin/teachers.md

 - **Office hours:** You are encouraged to attend office hours to get help with homework, projects, or any other questions you have about the course.
 You can also [schedule a meeting](https://cal.com/dannycaballero/15min) with Danny.
 - **Slack:** We will use Slack for all course communication.
 You can use Slack to ask questions about homework, projects, or any other course-related questions.
 [Join our Slack workspace](https://join.slack.com/t/phy321msu-sp24/shared_invite/zt-2a1dtsspu-ARet8OqiS8PL6023g5SxlQ) and introduce yourself in the `#introductions` channel.

+## Extra credit opportunities

+- Starting with Homework 3, there will be extra credit opportunities on each homework that are worth up to 5 additional points on the assignment.
+These involve attending research seminars and preparing a short write-up about the seminar.
+You can find the list of seminars on the [Physics and Astronomy Colloquia page](https://pa.msu.edu/events/colloquia/).
+More details about the extra credit opportunities will be posted on the homework assignments.
+- For each midterm, there will be similar extra credit opportunities.
+These will be announced closer to the midterm dates, and they will be worth up to 10 additional points on the midterm.
+- There will also be an extra credit assignment at the end of the semester that will be worth up to 10% on the final grade.

 ## Grading and dates

 | Activity                                                    | Percentage of total score |